Send email for updates

 Can it ever be safe to leave children with dependent drinkers?
 In England in 2014/15 roughly 120,000 alcohol-dependent adults had perhaps 200,000 children living with them in the household.
 In Scotland in 2008–10 between 36,000 and 51,000 children were estimated to be living with alcohol-dependent parents or guardians.

-Is it simply too risky to leave their children with the most severely affected of these parents, even if the parents are in treatment, and even if they appear to have successfully completed it?
+Is it simply too risky to leave their children with the most severely affected of these parents, even if they are in treatment, and even if they appear to have successfully completed it?
 If substance dependence at least behaves like a chronic relapsing condition, and even if that is only broadly valid for treatment populations, relapse is to be expected after treatment, and with it, renewed risk to the child.
 In recent years in England, about a third of the treatment caseload have been returning to treatment, presumably having relapsed after their previous treatments.

 But what if, as well as treatment of dependence, intensive resources were targeted at strengthening the family and improving parenting – an expert family therapist available 24 hours a day, seven days a week, even if only over four to six weeks?
 This kind of specialist ‘family preservation’ service has been tried and evaluated in Wales and in Middlesbrough.